blzbrg/feeq/README.md

 - No mechnisms to "collect" files and then rename them (no state is kept between invocations).

 # Usage
+In files named like `a_b`, the "prefix" is "a" and "_" is the "separator".

 Give paths as input on stdin, one path per line.
 Paths can be either an absolute path (starting with `/`), a relative path (starting with `./`), or a filename (no slashes).
 Relative paths and filenames are interpreted relative to the current-working directory.
 Note: beware of how this interacts with invoking this program from another program - the CWD may not be what you expect.
 To avoid confusion, using absolute paths for everything is recommended.

+There are effectively two modes to use feeq:

+1. When all input files don't have a separator, choose the first filename in alphabetical order and rename all input files accordingly.
+2. When all input files with a separator have the same prefix, rename all remaining files with that prefix.

 Hazard alert: do not provide the same file as input twice.
 This may result in incorrect behavior.